Uldiniad/CSI-uOttawa-Portfolio/README.md

 # DISCLAIMER
-This repository is meant to be a portfolio of my work at the University of Ottawa to show to employers/recruiters.
+This repository is meant to be a portfolio of my work at the University of Ottawa to be viewed by employers/recruiters.

 DO NOT PLAGIARIZE